PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.4.md

         return result * 1e18 + (x * 1e18) / base;
     }

-For a better implementation, refer to the TickMath.sol library in the Uniswap V3 Core repository.
+For a better implementation, refer to the TickMath.sol library in the Dragonswap V2 Core repository.

-Deriving Tick from Price in Uniswap V3
+Deriving Tick from Price in Dragonswap V2

-In Uniswap V3, the tick represents a discrete price point and can also be calculated from the price.
+In Dragonswap V2, the tick represents a discrete price point and can also be calculated from the price.
 The price-tick relationship is as follows:
 [ \text{Price} = 1.0001^{\text{tick}} ]

 Calculating Tick from Price